-- At the end of the Recount phase of round 4 - At the end of any round in which one of the crews has no models to activate after the recoveries (because all their miniatures are KO or have been removed from the game).
+- At the end of the Recount phase of round 4. - At the end of any round in which one of the Warbands has no models to activate after the recoveries (because all their miniatures are been removed as Casualties).

 When the game is over, the player with the highest number of Victory Points is the winner.